Francisco Gárate Aranguren

-Francisco Gárate Aranguren, SJ (3 February 1857 - 9 September 1929) was a Spanish Catholic professed religious of the Jesuit order.
+Francisco Gárate Aranguren, SJ (3 February 1857 - 9 September 1929) was a Spanish Jesuit.
 Aranguren served as a nurse after receiving his qualification in 1877 and became noted for his encouragement and his tender care to the needs of students in his care.

-His funeral saw students place rosaries and crucifixes on his coffin for his posthumous blessing.
-His reputation for personal holiness led to calls for his beatification cause to commence and Pope John Paul II beatified him on 6 October 1985 in Saint Peter's Square.
+His reputation for personal holiness led to calls for his beatification cause to commence and Pope John Paul II beatified him on 6 October 1985 on Saint Peter's Square.